 Stadium: Estadio Akron — hosting 5 matches.

-Guadalajara is Mexico's second city in every sense: second in population, second in football culture (Club Chivas de Guadalajara, one of the country's most-loved clubs, plays here), and second in culinary reputation — though locals would argue strenuously about that last point.
-The city is more manageable than Mexico City, which can make for a more relaxed fan experience.
+Guadalajara is Mexico's second city in pretty much every sense: second in population, second in football culture (Club Chivas de Guadalajara, one of the country's most-loved clubs, plays here), and second in food reputation (locals will argue strenuously about that last one).
+It's more manageable than Mexico City, which usually means a more relaxed fan experience.

-Where to watch: Avenida Chapultepec is Guadalajara's main nightlife and dining strip — wide pavements, outdoor seating, and dozens of bars that will be running screens on match days.
+Where to watch: Avenida Chapultepec is Guadalajara's main nightlife and dining strip.
+Wide sidewalks, outdoor seating, and dozens of bars putting screens up on match days.
 For something more local, the area around the Mercado San Juan de Dios (the largest covered market in Latin America) has cantinas that have been showing football matches since long before streaming existed.
-The Plaza de los Mariachis in the historic centre is a cultural experience even when there's no match — with a game on, it's extraordinary.
+The Plaza de los Mariachis in the historic centre is a cultural experience even with no match on.
+With a game playing, it's something else.

-Between matches: Tequila is produced about an hour west of the city — and no, this is not a day-trip you can skip.
-The town of Tequila itself has distillery tours that range from no-frills to genuinely sophisticated.
-Back in the city, the Centro Histórico (the historic downtown) has some of Mexico's finest colonial architecture.
+Between matches: Tequila is produced about an hour west of the city, and no, this is not a day-trip you can skip.
+The town of Tequila itself has distillery tours that run from no-frills to seriously sophisticated.
+Back in the city, the Centro Histórico has some of the finest colonial architecture in Mexico.

-Transport tip: Guadalajara has an expanding Metro system with 3 lines that cover the main tourist corridors.
+Transport tip: Guadalajara has an expanding Metro system with 3 lines covering the main tourist corridors.
 The Macrobús (BRT) runs along Calzada Independencia.
-The Estadio Akron is in the western suburbs — accessible by a combination of Metro and bus, or Uber/Cabify.
+Estadio Akron is in the western suburbs, reachable by a Metro-and-bus combo, or by Uber/Cabify.

-Stay: The Chapultepec / Providencia / Americana neighborhood corridor has the best restaurants and boutique hotels.
-Historic Centre for a more classic Guadalajara experience.
+Stay: The Chapultepec / Providencia / Americana neighbourhood corridor has the best restaurants and boutique hotels.
+Historic Centre for a more classic Guadalajara feel.

 Monterrey